SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

-# Reference
+# Steeltoe Streams Reference

-This section explores the components that make up the Steeltoe Streams framework together with how to build Streams based applications.
+This section explores the components that make up the Steeltoe Streams framework together with how to build Streams-based applications.

 ## Main Concepts